I have seen people posting content and then never looking back at it.

 Finally, you have to sort all the actions based on their priorities and plan the content marketing activities accordingly.

-No content is complete and final forever – there will always be some updates required.
+No website content is final — there will always be some updates required.
+That’s why you’ll need to carry out content audits on a regular basis.

-Conduct a content audit in 2019 to keep your content fresh and to know what has worked in the past and what to try in the future.
+These sessions will ensure your content stays fresh, catchy, and relevant.
+Plus, you’ll know what has worked in the past and what to try in the future.